San-Diego-Lions/constitution/index.md

 The Social Director shall be elected annually.
 The Social Director shall be responsible for planning social events throughout the year.

+### Director of Growth

+The Director of Growth shall be elected annually.
+The Director of Growth shall be responsible for developing and implementing strategies to grow player numbers.
+The Director of Growth shall be responsible for engaging and maintaining relationships with sponsors.
+The Director of Growth shall work to promote the club and Australian Football in the San Diego community.

 ### Member at Large

 The Member at Large shall assist the President at the Election during the Annual General Meeting.